klnusbaum/UDJ-Desktop-Client/README.md

 ### Configuring
 If you've installed all of your libraries and cmake in default locations, configuring should be very straight forward.
 Simply use cmake to configure the project (we recommend an out of source build).
-The only variable you have to define is `SETTING_CRYPTO_KEY` which should be a 16 digit hex value you (e.g. `"0x39485C3A0D33ACDE"`).
-You can also turn on debug messages by setting the `UDJ_DEBUG_BUILD` variable to `ON`.
+You can turn on debug messages by setting the `UDJ_DEBUG_BUILD` variable to `ON`.

 ### Building
 CMake will generate different projects base on your host system.
-On OSX and Linux, a simple issue of the `make` command will build the project (unless you've configured CMake to generate some other type of project).
+On OSX and Linux the default is a makefile based project.
+Hence a simple issue of the `make` command will build the project (unless you've configured CMake to generate some other type of project).
 On Windows, CMake generates a Visual Studio solution file that can then be used to build UDJ.

 ## Who Are You?